Studio Projects

 How To Rule The World (working title), from award-winning British filmmaker Tim Samuels, confronts the deep-seated roots and alarming resurgence of antisemitism in this provocative new theatrical documentary.
 Known for his investigative journalism and subversive humor, Samuels combines these elements to tackle this ancient hatred that continues to evolve in our modern era of misinformation and conspiracy theories.

 Erev Yalda from entrepreneur Rachel Sumekh and food writer Tannaz Sassooni, is an original Iranian-Jewish take on Yalda, the ancient Persian celebration marking the winter solstice by staying up late into the night, reciting poetry, eating traditional foods, and being in community.
 The holiday, often falling close to Hanukkah, shares themes of bringing light into the darkest moments.
-The videos will be accompanied by a digital resource kit that guides and inspires readers on how to host their own Yalda night.
+The project, launched in December 2024, offers a beautifully designed digital resource kit, along with a short film capturing the essence of Erev Yalda, to help others to create their own Iranian-Jewish celebration.

 AlefBet Audio from Rabbi Amichai Lau-Lavie, co-founder and senior spiritual leader of Lab/Shul, is a podcast series that offers the basic building blocks of post-patriarchal Jewish life for the 21st century.
 Each 45-minute segment explores core Jewish concepts, symbols, ethical values, rituals, and spiritual practices through engaging storytelling and conversations with diverse guests.
 This series, based on Rabbi Amichai’s successful annual course held in New York City and online, aims to provide an inclusive, justice-driven, and meaningful framework for modern Jewish life.